Perceptually Aligning Representations of Music via Noise-Augmented Autoencoders: Latent diffusion

 \section{Latent diffusion}

 Latent diffusion consists of two stages.
-Firstly, an autoencoder is trained to produce highly compressed data representations.
-Secondly, a diffusion model is trained to reproduce latent encoded data.
-For the first stage, we employ the consistency autoencoder (CAE) of \cite{pasini2024music2latent}, composed of the encoder--decoder pair $(E,D)$.
-Given an input audio sample $x$, the encoder produces a compressed latent representation $z = E(x)$, and the decoder reconstructs the signal as $\hat{x} = D(z)$.
+First, an autoencoder learns to produce highly compressed data representations.
+Second, a diffusion model is trained to reproduce latent encoded data.
+For the first stage, we use the consistency autoencoder (CAE) of \cite{pasini2024music2latent}, composed of the encoder--decoder pair $(E,D)$.
+Given an input audio sample $x$, the encoder produces a compressed latent $z = E(x)$, and the decoder reconstructs the signal as $\hat{x} = D(z)$.
 In the CAE, $D$ is a (stochastic) consistency model \cite{SongD0S23} that is conditioned on the outputs of $E$.
-The model is trained via a consistency training \cite{SongD0S23}, which implicitly minimizes a perceptually weighted \cite{DBLP:journals/taslp/RichterWLLG23} complex spectrogram difference between reconstruction and input.
-In fact, modern autoencoders for latent diffusion like \cite{DBLP:conf/icassp/EvansPCZTP25} typically include some perceptual loss, either in the reconstruction loss or as an additional loss \cite{yang2025detok}.
-For the second stage, we train an autoregressive rectified flow model \cite{DBLP:conf/nips/LiTLDH24,pasini2024continuous,bjare2025diffusionsurprisal}: a rectified flow model \cite{DBLP:conf/iclr/LiuG023,DBLP:conf/iclr/LipmanCBNL23} to generate next-step predictions conditioned on a context embedding of past observations summarized by a transformer \cite{VaswaniSPUJGKP17}.
-In this paper, instead of generating samples autoregressively, we compute IC or negative log-likelihoods of next-step predictions in a teacher-forcing manner using the instantaneous change of variables formulae \cite{DBLP:conf/nips/ChenRBD18} as in \cite{bjare2025diffusionsurprisal}.
+The model is trained via consistency training \cite{SongD0S23}, which implicitly minimizes a \textit{perceptually weighted complex spectrogram} \cite{DBLP:journals/taslp/RichterWLLG23} difference (loss function) between reconstruction and input.
+More generally, modern autoencoders for latent diffusion, such as \cite{DBLP:conf/icassp/EvansPCZTP25}, typically include a perceptual loss, either in the reconstruction loss or as an additional loss \cite{yang2025detok}, and could therefore be used within our framework.

+For the second stage, we train an autoregressive rectified flow model \cite{DBLP:conf/nips/LiTLDH24,pasini2024continuous,bjare2025diffusionsurprisal}: a rectified flow \cite{DBLP:conf/iclr/LiuG023,DBLP:conf/iclr/LipmanCBNL23} to generate next-step predictions conditioned on a context embedding of past observations summarized by a transformer.
+Formally, let $z_n=z_{n,0}$ be the $n$th element of a latent representation sequence of audio.
+The \textit{forward process} noises data according to:

+where $\epsilon \sim \mathcal{N}(0, I)$.
+An autoregressive rectified flow model, represented by a diffusion MLP $v_\phi$ conditioned on a context summarized by a causal transformer $f_{\theta}$, learns a continuous normalizing flow \cite{DBLP:conf/nips/ChenRBD18} from the noise distribution $z_{n,1}=\epsilon$ to the distribution of sequence elements $z_{n,0}$.
+The flow is learned simultaneously for all $n$ by the optimization